Prakhar998/smart-retry/README.md

 ### Circuit Breaker Protection

-When an endpoint is clearly down, SmartRetry stops hammering it:
+When an endpoint is clearly down, AdaptiveRetry stops hammering it:
 ```
 Call 1  ━━━━━━━━━━  Error ❌
 Call 2  ━━━━━━━━━━  Error ❌